Arc’teryx Bora AR 63

-What we don’t: Steep price tag and the hipbelt design isn’t entirely functional under a full load.
+What we don’t: Fairly pricey and the hipbelt design isn’t entirely functional under a full load.

 See the Men's Arc'teryx Bora AR 63 See the Women's Arc'teryx Bora AR 61

 As backpacks trend toward lighter and less durable designs, Arc’teryx’s Bora AR 63 stands out as a burly and capable heavy hauler.
 Notable features include a moveable hipbelt that's tuned to slide while bending over on steep inclines and a very tough and weather-ready build.
 I wore the pack on two multi-day trips in Chilean Patagonia, and while it’s heavy and overkill for most users and overnight outings, the Bora nevertheless is a good match for year-round backpacking in harsh conditions and over rough terrain.
-Below we break down the Bora AR 63’s carrying comfort, weight, organization, ventilation, build quality and durability, fit and sizing, and more.
+Below we break down the Bora AR 63’s overall performance.
 To see how it stacks up to the competition, see our article on the best backpacking packs.

 Carrying comfort is a bit of a mixed bag with Arc’teryx’s Bora AR 63, which was a bit surprising considering the well-padded and highly adjustable design.
 We’ll start with the positives: the shoulder straps are nicely cushioned, functional, and easy to fine tune.
 In addition to being able to move the straps up or down to adjust for torso length, they can also be narrowed or widened.
 Arc’teryx calls this their “GridLock” system: simply pull either strap down and out to remove it, then slide it into any of the free slots to lock it back into place.
 In practice, it worked just as I hoped, and I was able to effectively dial in fit to perfectly hug my upper body.
 Additionally, the entire bag is well-padded throughout, making it a comfortable option for hauling serious loads over long distances.
 It’s heavy at 5+ pounds (more on this below), but for those headed into the mountains with a lot of gear, the sturdy design is a great match.